What, in practical terms, does Indigenization mean in relation to curriculum and student learning?

 May we see examples of indigenized curricula, learning activities, assessment strategies?

-Please see the examples of IST 117 and IST 118 found in the IECC school's course outlines archive.
+Please see the examples of IST and IFS coursefound in the IECC school's course outlines archive.
+Also see Pulling Together: A Guide for Curriculum Developers

 Time, encouragement, resources and support are required to indigenize.

-- All of our instructors have dedicated professional development time and can choose to take TELŦIN TŦE WILNEW, design new indigenized curriculum or indigenize existing curriculum.
+- Instructors can choose to design new indigenized curriculum or indigenize existing curriculum.

 - Educational opportunities are scheduled at a time when support staff are able to attend.
 Indigenization is seen as a priority at the college and supervisors are urged to allow those interested in learning about Indigenization to attend.